FPNL/go-strategy/README.md

 go get -u github.com/FPNL/go-strategy
 ```

-# Sync API
+# Pipeline

-APIs that need to be called in sequence, if one of them fails, the rollback API will be called in reverse order.
+Functions that need to be called in sequence, if one of them fails, the cancel Functions will be called in reverse order.

 ```go
 // when